syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/020_Buffering/003_How_to_get_information/README.md

     used in {{ site.product.short_name }}.
 ---

-**NOTE:** While reading this section, consider that the default installation path used in the commands and {{ site.product.short_name }} files is /opt/syslog-ng.
+While reading this section, consider that the default installation path used in the commands and {{ site.product.short_name }} files is /opt/syslog-ng.
 {: .notice--primary}